flutter/website/src/get-started/install/help.md

 To do this, use the following instructions:

+1. Open the SDK Manager from Android Studio, by selecting **Tools > SDK Manager** from the menu bar.
-*   Select the latest Android SDK (or a specific version your app requires), Android SDK Command-line Tools, and Android SDK Build-Tools.
+2. Select the latest Android SDK (or a specific version that your app requires), Android SDK Command-line Tools, and Android SDK Build-Tools.
-*   Click the **Apply** button to have the selected artifacts installed.
+3. Click **Apply** to install the selected artifacts.

 ![Android Studio SDK
 Manager](/assets/images/docs/get-started/install_android_tools.png)